SUDHAKAR445/Library-Management-System/README.md

       Fields:
          publisherId, publisherName
 ## Publisher Condition
       Without an publisher, we cannot create a book because each book must have an publisher.
-A book is authored by an individual, and without an publisher, a book cannot exist.
+A book is published by an individual, and without an publisher, a book cannot exist.
 ## Publisher Endpoints
       1. Get All Publishers
          API: /api/publishers/all